 The various governments of Earth resemble each other in this way.

 Another factor influences the threat deterrence formula.
 It is the count of person-years wasted in combat, subtracted yearly from the productive pool of labor and permanently from the roster of the living.

 Even if humanity had squandered in idleness the titanic effort and resources wasted on warfare, everyone could still earn a comfortable living from a twenty-hour workweek and a few years of a half-thousand hours each.
 We could have pursued our topics of passion (or done nothing but watch TV) for the rest of our lives.
 We’d be much more prosperous in any case.

 Another crucial factor in the weapon formula is the political cohesion that binds a proletariat to its elite.
 It cannot be faked or coerced for very long.
 Defeat looms if the info proletariat refuses to support its elite spontaneously.
 Popular discontent must remain muted.

 In all but the worst-case scenarios, (see Boom! above), info elites sacrifice very little compared to the benefits they gain.
 They reserve this privilege for the info proletariat.

-In the long run, public opinion must remain apathetic, even for overly long and costly wars (and what wars aren’t?).
-As was the case during the World Wars (sic), once elite youths had been massacred as often as proletarian ones, their grieving parental decision-makers refuse to opt for peace.
-After all, they have already made the supreme sacrifice; they won’t give up until their host nation has been stomped flat and they, shoved up against the wall.
+In the long run, public opinion must remain apathetic even for overly long and costly wars (and what wars aren’t?).
+As was the case during the World Wars (sic), once elite youths had been massacred as often as proletarian ones, their grieving parental decision-makers would refuse to opt for peace.
+After all, they had already made the supreme sacrifice.
+They won’t give up until their host nation has been stomped flat and they shoved up against the wall.

 We must forestall this ultimate sacrifice and turn it into a celebration shared by the same actors.